History of the Jews in Austria: Geertruida Wijsmuller

-In December 1938 the Dutch representative of a committee for aid to Jews, Geertruida Wijsmuller-Meijer, went to Vienna after being requested to do so by the British (and Jewish) professor Norman Bentwich, who on behalf of the British government sought help to fulfill the quota of 10,000 temporary Jewish refugee children from Nazi-Germany and Nazi-Austria.
-Wijsmuller went to Vienna but was arrested for criticizing the Nazi Winterhilfe-collection, but managed to talk her way out and the next day headed straight to the then office of Adolf Eichmann, the then relatively unknown head of the Central for Jewish Emigration Zentralstelle für jüdische Auswanderung.
-At first, he refused to see her, but then let her in for five minutes and disapprovingly told her she could take 600 Jewish children if she managed to get them out within one week.
-She managed.
-She then kept on organising the transport of children from Germany and Austria.
-This lasted until the outbreak of WW-II on Sept.
-1st, 1939, when European borders were closed.
-The exact number of Austrian children that could flee through Wijsmuller's organisation is not exactly known but according to her biographer runs up to 10,000.
-The last transport - now known under the name Kindertransport was on the 14th of May, 1940, three days after The Netherlands was invaded by the Nazis, on the last ship leaving Dutch waters, the SS Bodegraven, on which she managed to place 74 German and Austrian Jewish children.
+In December 1938, the Dutch representative of a committee for aid to Jews, Geertruida Wijsmuller-Meijer, went to Vienna after being requested to do so by British-Jewish professor Norman Bentwich, who on behalf of the British government sought help to fulfill the quota of 10,000 temporary Jewish refugee children from Nazi-Germany and Nazi-Austria.

+Wijsmuller went to Vienna but was arrested for criticizing the Nazi Winterhilfe collection.
+She managed to talk her way out and the next day headed straight to the then office of Adolf Eichmann, the then relatively unknown head of the Central for Jewish Emigration Zentralstelle für Jüdische Auswanderung.

+At first, he refused to see her, but then let her in for five minutes and disapprovingly told her she could take 600 Jewish children if she managed to get them out within one week, which she managed to do.
+She continued organising the transport of children from Germany and Austria until the outbreak of World War II on September 1, 1939, when European borders were closed.

+The exact number of Austrian children that fled through Wijsmuller's organisation is not exactly known but according to her biographer runs up to 10,000.
+The last transport—now known as Kindertransport—took place on May 14, 1940, three days after the Netherlands were invaded by the Nazis, on the last ship leaving Dutch waters, the SS Bodegraven, on which she managed to place 74 German and Austrian Jewish children.

 She decided to remain in Holland herself, although she had had the chance of joining the group of children.
-All of the children she rescued, survived the war circumstances.
+All of the children she rescued survived the war.

 Wijsmuller was awarded the title 'Righteous Among the Peoples' by Yad Vashem.
-Early in 2020, a statue was made in her honor in her birth town of Alkmaar but the erection and unveiling was postponed due to the coronavirus pandemic.
+Early in 2020, a statue was made in her honor in her birth town of Alkmaar, but the unveiling was postponed due to the coronavirus pandemic.